jazerix/blockchain-exam/6-Cost-performance-and-security.md

   - The fee will be taken, the code that affected the state of the blockchain will be rolled back.
 - Will basic performance requirements be met by the design of a blockchain-based system?
   - Not currently, as it's unable to keep up with demand
+- What is a public key?
+  - A public key is derived from your private key and can used to make sure that things you sign with your private key match the public one.
+In blockchain this is used to ensure that you are actually the sender of the transaction.
+- How do blockchains address security?
+  - The public key is basically the address (or a derivative thereof).
+When a user broadcasts a transaction they sign the transaction, this allows receiver to validate the signature against the address (public key).
+Should the address change, the signature will no longer match and the transaction is now invalid.
+- What happens if you only have one node in the system?
+  - It defeats the purpose :)
+- Are permissioned (hyperledger) blockchains maintainable?
+  - Yes, way easier than public ones.
+You only need to update the peers in the same channel.
+- Are public blockchains maintainable?
+  -  Yes, but the majority needs to accept it and update.
+Additionally a blockchain can be split, if some participants don't want to update.